World-Builder-M/Connect/README.md

 This project is my playground for learning Filament V3, a handy collection of beautiful full-stack components for Accelerated Laravel Development.

-I've added Filament Shield for permissions which still need to be configured properly, I will finish this project in my free time.
+I've added Filament Shield for permission handling.
+I will be expanding this project in my free time.

 There is data about European countries, provinces, and cities in the seeder folders.